schlick7/LuteForMobile/docs/stuff.md

 - source myenv/bin/activate
   - python3 -m lute.main

+# Statistics Screen

 # Terms Screen

-- Use Termform for term editing
+Add the Status highlights to the status labels in the term statistics card and add the language name to the right of the term statitics label.

+# Reader

 fixed?
 Some users are reporting that tooltips aren't showing.
 They work perfectly in my testing.
 Lets look into how to solve this.
 Maybe with retry logic of sometype?
 I think this is an issue with a slow server.
 All of our testing servers are really fast but some users may have slow servers
 - how hard to add elsewhere?

 - Glow highlights make all terms with that termid glow, make it so only the clicked one glows.

-### TTS options: On device, local-OpenAI endpoint, OpenAI, None
+# TTS
 - Future: add a selector in language settings to apply TTS voices based on languages.

+# Sentence Reader

 edge case? upside down '?' are at the start (and ? at the end as well) of spanish question words but the sentence parser doesn't pull them in if its at the start of new sentence and it stays on the last sentence.
 Any way to do this intelligently from the language settings that we have access to or would we need to hard code this in the parser.

 Maybe fixed?
 When we combine sentences with the sentence parser lets make sure theres at least 1 space between the sentences

+# Theme

 Add more custom theme options
   - have custom open up a window?